Bansi2098/bansi2098.github.io/_posts/2021-02-22-Sourdough.md

 Make the levain in advance.
 Begin this recipe when it is 1 hour away from its peak.

 1. Autolyse the dough.
 What this means: mix all of the flour (400 g bread and 50 g WW) with all but 25 g of the water until there are no dry spots.
 Cover and leave for an hour.
 2. Incorporate the levain and salt.
-Fill a bowl with 25 g of water.
+Fill a bowl with the remaining 25 g of water.
 Spread the levain over the dough with wet hands.
 Splash a bit of water over the levain and pinch the levain into the dough.
 Then do the same with the 9 g salt.
 If your dough feels very wet, do not add all of the water.
 3. Slap and fold the dough until it comes together.
 4. Cover and rest at around 78F/25C.
 Warm places for your dough to rest include: inside your oven with the light on, inside an oven that has been on for 30 seconds, in direct sunlight.
 5. Stretch and fold the dough 3 times at 30 minute intervals, starting 30 minutes after the last step.